spire-labs/da-builder-sample-integration/README.md

 4. **Deposit funds** into the GasTank contract
 5. **Submit a transaction** to DA Builder on testnet
 6. **Verify the transaction** onchain showing calls being made to the inbox contract
-7. **Manage account lifecycle** including closure and fund recovery
+7. **View account status** including on-chain balance and off-chain outstanding charges
 8. **Handle transaction failures** with automatic revert detection and clear error reporting

 ## 🏗️ Architecture